prabrishar1/SIHR/README.md

 <!-- badges: end -->

-The goal of SIHR is to provide inference procedures in the high-dimensional setting for (1)linear functionals (LF) and quadratic functionals (QF) in linear regression, (2)linear functional in logistic regression, (3) individual treatment effects (ITE) in linear and logistic regression.
+The goal of SIHR is to provide inference procedures in the high-dimensional setting for (1)linear functionals (LF) (Cai, Cai, and Guo 2019) and quadratic functionals (QF)(Guo, Renaux, et al. 2019) in linear regression, (2)linear functional in logistic regression (Guo, Rakshit, et al. 2019), (3) individual treatment effects (ITE) in linear and logistic regression and (4) single regression coefficient in binary outcome regression (Cai, Guo, and Ma 2021).

 ## Installation